-“There has been a systemic failure to adequately invest in biodiversity and conservation across the government, Dr Lindsay said.
+“There has been a systemic failure to adequately invest in biodiversity and conservation across the government.

 “The government must prioritise funding to protect threatened species and no longer enable activities which are perilous to these ecosystems, including logging native forests, overextraction of water resources, or inappropriate fire regimes.

 “The current triaging approach, which does not guarantee protection of all species, is unacceptable and signals government is abandoning serious action on the biodiversity crisis.
 This undermines legal obligations and may pose risks of collapsing ecosystems.”